Pwd9000-ML/blog-devto/README.md

 - Install Yarn and navigate to the repo root.
 Run `Yarn` to download `node_modules` and dependencies described in `package.json`.
 This will also update / create `yarn.lock`

 - `package.json` also contains some scripts that can then be run locally for `prettier` and `embedme`.
-Also used in the Github Action when a post is published.
+Also used in the Github Action when a post is published